What to do

 You will need to make an appointment to register a death, please phone: 01823 282251.

-A Medical Certificate of Cause of Death will be completed by a doctor and sent electronically to the Registration Service rather than being issued in paper form to the next of kin.
-The doctor or hospital should let you know when this has been done.
+A Medical Certificate of Cause of Death will be completed by a doctor and scrutinised by the Medical Examiner who will contact the next of kin to discuss the cause of death.
+Once this has been confirmed the Medical Certificate of Cause of Death will be sent electronically to the Registration Service.
+The Medical Examiner Officer should let you know when this has been done.

-The informant should then phone the Registration Service on 01823 282251 to arrange an appointment at one of our offices.
+The informant should then phone the Registration Service on 01823 282251 to arrange a face to face appointment at one of our offices.

-Once booked, an email will be sent to the informant confirming the address of the office you will attend, the time and date of the appointment, along with a checklist of the information that you will need to be prepared in advance.
+Once booked, an email will be sent to the informant confirming the address of the office you will attend, the time and date of the appointment, along with a checklist of the information that you will need to provide.
 This information is also in the ’Your appointment and what you will need’ section of this page.

 At your appointment you will be given a unique reference number to access the Tell Us Once service.
 This service allows you to notify a range of government agencies and departments about the death.
-Death certificates can be issued to the informant at a cost of £11 each.
-The ‘green form’ for the funeral will be sent electronically to the authority undertaking the burial or cremation, as well as the funeral director if requested.
+The ‘green form’ for the funeral will be sent electronically to the authority undertaking the burial or cremation, as well as the funeral director with your consent.

 Registration Service managers are working with key partner agencies such as the Coroner, funeral homes, doctors and Health Trusts to ensure a joined up approach.
 While the online appointment booking system is temporarily on hold, the service aims to have this available to the public again as soon as possible.